 “For fuck sake, you’re a kid.
 You should be home in bed not traipsing the streets for a john.”

+I keep my focus on the cracked cement beneath my feet and concentrate on regaining my balance when he shakes me again.
 I’ve been strangely mute since he intercepted me.
-I don’t know if it’s a combination of shock at Devon actually leaving me and disbelief at being accused of being a prostitute, but the events of tonight have closed my throat up tight and I can’t muster the ability to defend myself right now.
+I don’t know if it’s a combination of shock at Devon actually leaving me and disbelief at being accused of being a prostitute, but the events of tonight have closed my throat up tight and I can’t muster the ability to defend myself verbally.

+The second insult he lobs my way wakes me out of my stupor.
 Snatching my arm out of his grasp, I put some space between us.
 He runs his dark blue gaze over my body then settles on my face.
 I return his blatant staring with my own; a prickle of awareness settling in on the back of my neck as I get a good look at him.
-This guy looks dangerous.
+Despite his rugged good looks, this guy appears dangerous.
 He’s tall and muscly, covered in tattoos, and dressed like a wannabe biker complete with an eyebrow ring, scruffy beard, and stainless-steel chains hanging from his dirty denim.